-- And before you ask, no you can’t use coconut oil to fry these in.
-Stick with an oil with a high smoke point like peanut or canola.
+- Stick with an oil with a high smoke point like peanut, corn, canola or vegetable oil.

 Cajun Chicken Tenders

-- 2 pounds boneless skinless chicken tenders trimmed and cut lengthwise into 1" thick strips
+- 2 pounds boneless skinless chicken breast trimmed and cut lengthwise into 1″ thick strips

-- 2 tablespoons cajun seasoning can increase to 4 tablespoons if you want it really strong
+- 2 tablespoons cajun seasoning can increase to up to 4 tablespoons if you want it really strong

 - 2 eggs